Human Centric General Physical Intelligence for Agile Manufacturing Automation: General Physical Intelligence Framework and Ablation Study

+In addition, Gato-GPI achieved respectable success rate of 83.3\% but was hampered by slowest inference time of 6.8 sec due to its autoregressive decoding mechanism.
+More decisively, its difficulty in adapting to novel configurations highlighted lack of explicit affordance encoding that reduces its flexibility in dynamic high-mix low-volume scenarios.
 For the agile manufacturing industry, where adaptability and precision are paramount, RT2-GPI and PaLM-E-GPI emerged as most balanced models that excell in precision, robustness and task adaptability.
 Their tight coupling of multimodal perception with sophisticated and affordance-aware reasoning enabled them to maintain high performance across significant domain shifts.
 This affirms their suitability for deployment in dynamic and precision-critical industrial scenarios where ability to reliably handle variation is key to operational success.